adam10603/AC-Advanced-Gamepad-Assist/README.md

 ## 🖊️ Intro

-This is a mod for Assetto Corsa that provides a steering assist system for players on controller or keyboard.
+This is a mod for Assetto Corsa that provides an input processing system for players on controller or keyboard.
 It aims for improved steering feel and car control, while being highly customizable.
 It's suitable for all driving styles including racing, drifting etc., and it's recommended to anyone on controller or keyboard regardless of skill level.

 It works in single player as well as on any online server.